-This parameter should not be specified in Oracle Database 12c for Fujitsu BS2000.
+This parameter should not be specified for Fujitsu BS2000.
 Because the SGA is not permanently page-fixed as it is on some other systems, there is little benefit in reserving SGA expansion space with the SGA\MAX\SIZE parameter.
 It defaults to the actual SGA size.